 We want to introduce the pediatric face mask that will fit and be soft to the skin of babies and children who require non-invasive ventilation.

-Circadiance has announced that it will seek crowd funding support for the development of pediatric face masks.
-Circadiance has developed a line of soft cloth face masks for adult non-invasive ventilation which are widely viewed as the most comfortable masks available.
-Circadiance plans to enhance its product line to fit all patients who need non-invasive ventilation, including infant patients.
+Circadiance has announced that it will seek crowdfunding support for the development of pediatric face masks.
+Circadiance has developed a line of soft cloth face masks for adult non-invasive ventilation which are widely viewed as the most comfortable masks available and sees an opportunity to address an unmet need using similar soft cloth technology in infants and young children.
 Non-invasive ventilation requires the use of a face mask, as opposed to invasive ventilation in which the ventilator is connected to the patient via a tube down the throat.

 Clinician feedback consistently indicates none of the masks available today fit a pediatric patient’s face comfortably and without the potential for creating painful and unsightly sores.
 Known as facial pressure ulcers, they are typically caused by hard plastic respiratory masks attached tightly to the child’s face.
 As David Groll, CEO of Circadiance explains, “The use of hard plastic face masks with humidified air against delicate pediatric skin leads to skin breakdown and pressure ulcers, which can result in pain, infection and disfigurement as well as increased costs, length of stay, and litigation for the caretakers.”